 It's not dangerous, but it does affect the flavor of your mango.

 Mangoes were never a big part of my childhood.
 I hadn’t even had one until my friend introduced me a few years ago—boy, was I missing out.
 Nothing beats a freshly cut mango with a squeeze of lime and some Tajin.
 Favorite summer snack unlocked!

 That doesn’t mean mangoes don’t have the occasional imperfection, though.
-You may have seen white spots on mango flesh before and been confused.
+You may have seen white spots on mango skin before and been confused.
 Is the fruit still safe to eat?
 Here’s what you need to know.